RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-by-Step-Creating-a-JSON-REST-Service/Step-1-Create-a-new-REST-Service.md

-﻿Let's start by creating a new **wwRESTProcess class** for our Customer business object.
+Let's start by creating a new **wwRESTProcess class** for our Customer business object.
 The goal is to create a simple CRUD service that can handle queries and allows adding and updating of customer records.

 The first step is to create a new service.
 We'll use the **New Process Class Wizard** on the Web Connection Console to add the service class to the existing CustomerDemo example we built in the [MVC/Business object Tutorial](VFPS://Topic/_0I102WSAI).
 If you prefer you can also create a new project using the **New Project Wizard** instead.